harshvardhaniimi/personal-website/content/blogs/2022-03-10-let-s-say-you-re-copying-a-folder-to-a-folder/index.md

 tags: []
 ---

-The folder A --- from which we stuff has to be copied --- has five subfolders, each with 1, 2, 3, 4 and five files, respectively.
+Imagine a folder A from whose content is to be copied to a folder B. A has five subfolders, each with 1, 2, 3, 4 and five files, respectively.
 For simplicity, consider the case that each file is of equal size.
 When copying the files from A to B, how would you count the progress?

-Total number of files is `\(1 + 2 + 3 + 4 + 5 = 15\)`.
-So, should the progress be measured in the intervals of 1/15?
-On the other hand, folders can be divided as `\(1, 1/2 \times 2, 1/3 \times 3, 1/4 \times 4, 1/5 \times 5.\)`
+Total number of files is 1 + 2 + 3 + 4 + 5 = 15.
+One way the progress can be measured in the intervals of 1/15?
+On the other hand, folders can be divided as 1, 1/2 x 2, 1/3 x 3, 1/4 x 4, 1/5 x 5.

 When the first folder is done, the progress would be 20%, then 30%, 40%, 45%, 50%, 55%, 60%, and so on.
-The latter would be incredibly frustrating.
+The latter would be incredibly frustrating to watch.
 But it is possible.

-The example might sound trivial and unreal, but it is incredible how often it turns up in real practical problems --- including cooking and supply chain statistics.
+This example might sound trivial and unreal, but it is incredible how often it turns up in real practical problems --- including cooking and supply chain statistics.

 My roommate Tagg has a unique way of making ramen noodles.
 He would bring the water to boil, pour the ramen in, leave it for less than a minute and put many seasonings on top.
 My other roommate Jack pours most of the water out and then lets it sit with the seasoning to soak in the spices.
 Tommy and Jake boil it with the herb and dry every drop of water.
 They like raw ramen noodles.

 Which one's better?
 I can't say definitely.
-(Although I like Tagg's method.)
+(Although I like Tagg's method, [this NY Times recipe](https://cooking.nytimes.com/recipes/1016583-perfect-instant-ramen) is the best.)

-I am working on a consulting research project with a hygiene products company based in North Carolina.
-It was facing many returns, sometimes up to 15% of its sales.
-Prof Sean[^1] and I were trying to find why.
-We found opportunities to streamline distribution using the data they provided for sales, transportation, and claims.
+I am working on a research project with a hygiene products company based in North Carolina.
+It's facing returns, sometimes up to 15% of its sales.
+Prof Sean1 and I were trying to find why.
+We found opportunities to streamline distribution using their data for sales, transportation, and claims.

-[^1]: [Prof Sean Willems](https://seanwillems.com/) is my PhD advisor at the University of Tennessee.

 But this problem of choosing the "how" to calculate the metric turned up in something I thought was super simple.
 The company gave sales, transportation and products datasets.
 See the following examples.
-They're not real of course, but give you a good idea.
+Of course, they're not real, but they give you a good idea.

 ![](images/Screen%20Shot%202022-03-10%20at%203.39.36%20PM.png)